-Initial Study of Environmental Significance: Proposed Annexation of 3174 Valley Green Lane to Napa Sanitation District Page 3 of 29 ked below potentially would be significantly affected by this project, as indicated by the checkl ist on the following pages. □ Aesthetics □ Agricultural Resources □ Air Quality □ Biological Resources □ Cultural Resources □ Geology and Soils □ Hazards/ Hazardous Materials □ Hydrology/Water Quality □ Land Use and Planning □ Mineral Resources □ Noise □ Population and Housing □ Public Services □ Recreation □ Transportation/Traffic □ Utilities/Service Systems □ Findings of Significance DETERMINATION: On the basis of information analy zed in this initial evaluation: d project COULD NOT have ATIVE DECLATION will be pre ☐ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATEI NEGATIVE DECLARATION will be prepared. ☐ I find that the proposed project MAY have a significant effect on the environment, and an ENVIROMENTAL IMPACT REPORT is required. "potentially significant ur effect 1) has been adequat standards, and 2) has been described in the attached d project MAY have a "potentialess mitigated" impact on the entirely analyzed in an earlier document addressed by mitigation measured sheets.
-An ENVIRONMEN' trze only the effects that remain to be nvironment, but at least one at pursuant to applicable legal is based on the earlier analysis ITAL IMPACT REPORT is environment, because all printed in an earlier ENV DECLARATION pursua mitigated pursuant to NEGATIVE DECLARA I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier ENVIROMENTAL IMPACT REPORT or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to the earlier ENVIROMENTAL IMPACT REPORT or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project.
+Initial Study of Environmental Significance: Proposed Annexation of 3174 Valley Green Lane to Napa Sanitation District Page 3 of 29 ked below potentially would be significantly affected by this project, as indicated by the check list on the following pages. □ Aesthetics □ Agricultural Resources □ Air Quality □ Biological Resources □ Cultural Resources □ Geology and Soils □ Hazards/ Hazardous Materials □ Hydrology/Water Quality □ Land Use and Planning □ Mineral Resources □ Noise □ Population and Housing □ Public Services □ Recreation □ Transportation/Traffic □ Utilities/Service Systems □ Findings of Significance DETERMINATION : On the basis of information analy zed in this initial evaluation: ed project COULD NOT have ATIVE DECLATION will be pre environment, there will r project have been made ☐ I find that although the proposed project could have a significant effect of environment, there will not be a significant effect in this case because revisions project have been made by or agreed to by the project proponent.
+A MITIGATIVE DECLARATION will be prepared.
+I find that the proposed project MAY have a significant effect on the environment, an ENVIROMENTAL IMPACT REPORT is required. "potentially significant un effect 1) has been adequa- standards, and 2) has been described in the attache I find that the proposed project MAY have a "potentially significant impact" of "potentially significant unless mitigated" impact on the environment, but at least or effect 1) has been adequately analyzed in an earlier document pursuant to applicable leg standards, and 2) has been addressed by mitigation measures based on the earlier analyst described in the attached sheets.
+An ENVIRONMENTAL IMPACT REPORT required, but it must analyze only the effects that remain to be addressed. environment, because all in an earlier ENV DECLARATION pursu mitigated pursuant to NEGATIVE DECLARA I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequated in an earlier ENVIROMENTAL IMPACT REPORT or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided of mitigated pursuant to the earlier ENVIROMENTAL IMPACT REPORT of NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project.
 Nothing further is required.
-Breidon Lesma September 5, 2013 Signature Date Brendon Freeman Preparer's Name LAFCO of N Lead Agency apa County
+Burdon Lecur September 5, 2013 Signature Date Brendon Freeman Preparer's Name LAFCO of N Lead Agency apa County